-Federal sexual offenses focus on offenses involving children, production of prohibited pornography and interstate travel for the purposes of prohibited sexual activity.
+Federal sexual offenses focus on offenses involving children, the production of prohibited pornography, and interstate travel for the purposes of prohibited sexual activity.
 Some of these statutes include:

-- Certain activities relating to material involving the sexual exploitation of minors, including both distribution and receipt of visual depictions in books, magazines, periodicals, films, and videotapes (Section 2252)
+- Certain activities relating to material involving the sexual exploitation of minors, including both distribution and receipt of visual depictions in books, magazines, periodicals, films, and videotapes (§ 2252)

-- Certain activities relating to material constituting or containing child pornography (Section 2252A)
+- Certain activities relating to material constituting or containing child pornography (§ 2252A)

-- Transporting an individual in interstate or foreign commerce with the intent that the individual engage in prostitution or other illegal sexual activity (Section 2421)
+- Transporting an individual in interstate or foreign commerce with the intent that the individual engage in prostitution or other illegal sexual activity (§ 2421)

-- Interstate or foreign travel with intent to engage in a sexual act with a juvenile (Section 2423(b))
+- Interstate or foreign travel with intent to engage in a sexual act with a juvenile (§ 2423(b))

 Sex Offense Penalties and Sentencing

 Any sexual offense involving children or violence will have a harsh sentence.
-For instance, violations of the federal statutes involving sexual exploitation of children has a minimum sentence of 15 years.
-Charges of first degree rape or sexual assault will be punished by 15 years to life imprisonment, depending on the state and the circumstances of the crime.
+For instance, a violation of the federal statutes involving the sexual exploitation of children has a minimum sentence of 15 years.
+Charges of first-degree rape or sexual assault will be punished by 15 years to life imprisonment, depending on the state and the circumstances of the crime.

-More Questions About Sex Offender and Sex Offenses?
+More Questions About Sex Offenders and Sex Offenses?
 Ask an Attorney